Bionus/imgbrd-grabber/docs/blog/posts/2020-10-29-android-version.md

 ![Screenshot](../../assets/img/blog/android-version.png)

-You can find more details here, such as screenshots, status, roadmap, etc:
+You can find more details here, such as screenshots, status, roadmap, etc.:
 [Bionus/imgbrd-grabber#2147](https://github.com/Bionus/imgbrd-grabber/issues/2147)

 Or if you just want to download it, here's the link!